Mortgage Basics

 Cancellation (Discharge) Costs

-When you cancel, or discharge, your mortgage there are real costs to the lender (government, legal, etc.) involved in removing the lender’s name from the land government registry.
-The lender has to prepare some legal documents and a lawyer will need to execute the documents to remove the mortgage.
+When you cancel or discharge your mortgage, there are real costs to the lender (government, legal, etc.) involved in removing the lender’s name from the land government registry.
+The lender has to prepare some legal documents, and a lawyer will need to execute them to remove the mortgage.
 It isn’t as simple as paying the mortgage down to a zero balance.

-Cancellation fees have various names like Discharge Fee, Discharge Statement Fee, Discharge Registration, Reinvestment Fee, Government Charge for Discharge.
+Cancellation fees have various names, such as Discharge Fee, Discharge Statement Fee, Discharge Registration fee, Reinvestment Fee, or Government Charge for Discharge.

 Combined, they can range from $75 to $370.

-While you’re at it, you should also check on Fees for a bounced payment (also know as Non-Sufficient Funds or NSF) and Renewal Fees.
+While you’re at it, you should also check on fees for bounced payments (also known as non-sufficient funds or NSF) and renewal fees.

 Lender Policies

 Every lender has different policies on income ratios, loan-to-value ratios, income confirmation, and other supporting documentation.
-Choosing the most favourable lender can get you thousands of dollars in additional borrowing power and save you on rates and fees.
+Choosing the most favourable lender can save you thousands of dollars in additional borrowing power and rates and fees.

 Need a Mortgage Broker?